commotum/MonSTERs/README.md

 To force a fresh start even if checkpoints exist, use `resume=none`.

+Notes on resuming deterministically vs. quickly:

+- By default, the loader replays previously seen batches to ensure the exact same data order (`deterministic_resume=true`).
+For very large step counts, this can take a while.
+- To resume immediately without replaying old batches, add `deterministic_resume=false` to your command.

 ### Quick Demo: Sudoku Solver 💻🗲

 Train a master-level Sudoku AI capable of solving extremely difficult puzzles on a modern laptop GPU. 🧩